bwedgar/bwedgar.github.io/index.md

 I am writing a [web app](soundeffects.md) to make sound effects for my model railway.
 These ideas are based on [go](https://noisehack.com/generate-noise-web-audio-api)
 ### WebAudio test
 This is a way of testing if a device can use Web Audio API. [test](https://bwedgar.github.io/WebAudioTest)
+### Synthetic Māori voice.
+I have written a mespeakmaori.js to change written maori language into spoken.
+I use the formant synthesiser at [mespeak](https://www.masswerk.at/mespeak/) with code to produce the necessary phonemes and stressed syllables.
+I did not use the option of coding a voice as I could not understand how to do this.
+This is part of my korero web app and can also be accessed at [mespeakmaori]((https://bwedgar.github.io/mespeakmaori)

 ## Astronomy
 ### My Telescope